 Penalties must take into consideration the nature, seriousness and repetitive character of the act of sexual misconduct.
 Any person violating the Policy against Sexual Violence is liable to, among others, the following sanctions:

-- Restriction from communicating with the complainant; - Restricted access to the campus, or part of the campus, according to the terms and duration determined; - Immediate dismissal and/or termination of contract without notice; - Immediate expulsion.
+- Restriction from communicating with the complainant; - Restricted access to the campus, or part of the campus, according to the terms and duration determined; - Immediate dismissal and/or termination of contract without notice; - Letter in the file; - Immediate expulsion.